DateAtlas

 Is Tabor safe?

-Tabor averages a safety score of 6/10 across the 1 countries we track.
-That's an acceptable baseline, but you should still meet matches in public places and tell a friend where you're going.
-Tabor also offers profile verification, which helps reduce fake accounts.
+Tabor averages a safety score of 6/10 on DateAtlas's safety scale across the 1 countries we track — a mid-range result by our methodology.
+This is DateAtlas's own editorial estimate based on the criteria in our methodology, not a guarantee of safety.
+Meet matches in public places and tell a friend where you're going.
+Tabor also offers profile verification, which can help reduce fake accounts.

 Does Tabor have video chat?